Dancer James Leece plays the title role in the stage show version of classic Christmas cartoon The Snowman.

 The whole show is told through dancing.
 Most of the choreography is classically based and the cast is classically trained.

-The Ice Princess is the ballerina, she wears pointe shoes and has the most pas de deux passages to dance, but all the characters have proper ballet choreography and partnering to do.
+The Ice Princess is the ballerina, she wears pointe shoes and has the most pas de deux bits to dance, but all the characters have proper ballet choreography and partnering to do.

 There is some jazz and contemporary in there too, particularly for Jack Frost.